Circuit Breakers for External WMS Services

 logger = logging.getLogger(__name__)

-# Fail after 5 consecutive errors, wait 60 seconds before probing
+# Trip after 5 consecutive failures; wait 60 seconds before probing.

 wms_breaker = pybreaker.CircuitBreaker(